GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Needless to say, that a straightforward ad-hoc design without any foresight brings the most suffering along with the loads of unneeded work.
-Use-case-based modeling allows to estimate what subsystems and layers of functionality your software may have, and what internal APIs, facades, and adapters you may need to think about carefully.
+Use-case-based modeling allows to estimate what subsystems and layers of functionality your software may have, and what internal APIs, facades, and adapters you may need to think about.

 ### Domain-Driven Design